ChronicDiseaseEpi/TableTidierOutputs/README.md

     ##                       characteristics@1 characteristics@2 col row     value
     ## 1 All treatment-emergent adverse events                     2   2 159 (87%)

+# Extracting terminology

-We can extract terminology similarly, both for a single table
+As with data, it makes sense to extract terminology both for a single table object

 ``` r
 # print first 6 rows only